ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v18.md

 This release introduces the Veeam on IBM Cloud service, which can back up both management components and workloads.
 The new service supersedes the previous Veeam VSI that was integrated into releases earlier than V1.8 for the backup of management components only.

-Because of this change, although the Veeam VSI in the pre-V1.8 instances keeps working, the backup points for the instances are no longer available in the {{site.data.keyword.vmwaresolutions_short}} console, and you must create a service ticket to contact IBM Support for assistance with a restore.
+Because of this change, although the Veeam VSI in the pre-V1.8 instances keeps working, the backup points for the instances are no longer available in the {{site.data.keyword.vmwaresolutions_short}} console, and you must create a support ticket to get assistance with a restore.

 In addition, the license of the Veeam VSI in pre-V1.8 instances expires on October 14, 2017.
 Therefore, you must replace the previous Veeam VSI with the new Veeam service at your earliest convenience.